True North Strong… but Free?

 On the other hand, and perhaps in response (?), the Government of Canada is now apparently reversing course, telling Canadians and would-be Canadians something awfully more specific about Canadian identity:

-- Global Affairs Canada: Cultural Information
+- Global Affairs Canada: Cultural Information (now defunct, go figure)

 - Bobby Hristova, “‘Beer and hockey:’ The government’s step-by-step guide to Canadian culture” (The National Post)